Advertiser Disclosure

 4. Save Some Points With a Points + Cash Rate (World of Hyatt)

 In addition to having a great all-points award chart, Hyatt also gives you the option to redeem points and cash for a stay.
-The points cost is half of what the cost would be in full points, and there is a cash portion to make up the difference.
+The points cost is half of what the cost would be if only using points, and there is a cash portion to make up the difference.

 The cash price you pay is 50% to 70% of the standard rate.